revel/revel.github.io/manual/routing.md

 Let's go through the lines one at a time.
 At the end, we'll see how to accomplish [reverse routing](#ReverseRouting) ie generating the URL to invoke a particular action.

-## A simple path
+## A Fixed Path

 	GET    /login                 App.Login
+	GET    /about                 App.About

-The simplest route uses an exact match of method and path.
-It invokes the Login action on the App controller.
+The routes above use an 'exact match' of HTTP method and path and invoke the Login and About *action* on the *App* controller.

 ## Trailing slashes/